bodrick/awesome/TOPICS.md

 *   [manuelroemer/IsExternalInit](https://github.com/manuelroemer/IsExternalInit) - A source code only package which allows you to use C# 9's init and record features in older target frameworks like .NET Standard 2.0 or the "old" .NET Framework by providing a polyfill for the IsExternalInit class.
 *   [Netflix/pollyjs](https://github.com/Netflix/pollyjs) - Record, Replay, and Stub HTTP Interactions.

-## code-quality-analyzer

-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.

-## fixing

-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.

 ## groovy

-*   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.

-## jsonschema

 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.